Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 • The garage door itself is never covered

-• Tracks, rollers, hinges, and cables are excluded
+• Tracks, rollers, and guides are excluded

 • Manually operated doors receive zero coverage